athielenhaus/LLM-facilitated-AI-assistant-for-Document-Analysis/README.md

 - the module catalog (_Modulhandbuch_)

 ...and a variety of other documents.
 Auditors summarize their findings in an official Accreditation Report, which is submitted to the federal German Accreditation Board.
 Essentially, this part of the procedure is a simple search and check exercise which, however, due to the often vast amounts of documentation provided, can be tedious to complete.
-Formal HEI documentation is seldomly structured in a manner conducive to auditing, and can significantly differ in terms of structure and content from one institution to the next.
+Formal HEI documentation can differ significantly in terms of structure and content from one institution to the next.

 #### Project Objective